e4lejandr0/e4lejandr0.github.io/_posts/2018-09-10-oss_linux_contributing.md

 contributors some people have decided to set up an unofficial mailing list targeted towards wannabe contributors.

-Because the development of linux is almost exclusively discussed on mailing lists it is very important for a possible contributor to get a grasp of how to receive and interact with mailing lists properly.
+Because the development of Linux is almost exclusively discussed on mailing lists it is very important for a possible contributor to get a grasp of how to receive and interact with mailing lists properly.
-The main linux kernel mailing lists receives thousands of emails per day, the communication is really fast and errors in formatting(or etiquette) can result in your message being completely ignored.
+The main Linux kernel mailing lists receives thousands of emails per day, the communication is really fast and errors in formatting(or etiquette) can result in your message being completely ignored.

 Personally, I've sent a minor patch before which got silently ignored and it is to be expected.